coq/coq/doc/sphinx/addendum/extended-pattern-matching.rst

         | cons A _ l' => l'
         end).

-.. opt:: Asymmetric Patterns
+.. flag:: Asymmetric Patterns

-This option (off by default) removes parameters from constructors in patterns:
+   This flag (off by default) removes parameters from constructors in patterns:

 .. coqtop:: all